ethamck/website/content/weblog/2024-08-26-zola-in-five-minutes/index.md

 </aside>

-This can be done, counter-intuitively, by using `index.html`, which in some configurations often inherit from `section.html`, as this page.
+This can be done, counter-intuitively, by setting `section.html` to inherit from `index.html`.

 The way that Zola does templating, with [Tera](https://keats.github.io/tera/docs), is fundamentally different from the way I was used to.